LearningLocker/deploy/README.md

 ### QuickStart
-To install or update Learning Locker, run the install script as the root user, via. one of the commands below.
+To install or update Learning Locker, run the install script as the root user, via one of the commands below.
 Then, follow the prompts given.

 **Install with cURL:**
 ```sh